stradivari1390/C/README.md

 # C Programming Repository

-This repository contains a collection of various C programs developed during my time at the university with C99 and here refactored to C11.
+This repository contains a collection of various C programs (a little bit Pascal) developed during my time at the university with C99 and here refactored to C11.
 These programs cover a wide range of topics in computer science including arrays, graphs, algorithms, and more.

 ## Contents